 Defective Defibrillator Leads

 The implantable defibrillators are designed to continuously monitor the heart and if a dangerous heart rate is detected an electrical signal is sent to correct it.
-However, if the lead from the defibrillator to the heart is broken or fractured, the signal may never reach the heart.
+However, if the defibrillator lead to the heart is broken or fractured, the signal may never reach the heart.

 On October 15, 2007, Medtronic suspended sale of their Sprint Fidelis Defibrillator leads (Models 6930, 6931, 6948, 6949) after receiving reports of 5 fatalities.